 Filtered water is good for your dogs and your family - it tastes better too!
 Over a few months you should definitely see the difference.
-We use the Brita Mantra filter jug but this one is on sale in Argos for just £12.99.
+We use the Brita Mantra filter jug but this one is on sale in Argos.
 The filtered water took about 3 months to make an impact but as Coco's tear stain was minimal it was fast.
 It may take much longer with a dog with pale coloured fur and bad staining.

 Cleanocular drops for cats and dogs are a great choice!
 Use the lotion specifically for dogs and cats.
-It is widely available online for about £7.
+It is widely available online for a few pounds.

 Eye wipes are a great quick solution and we use them in the mornings to remove sleep, after a walk and especially when we've been on the beach to wipe the sand away.
 Using wipes won't cure the problem alone.
 We love Earth Bath natural products for our dogs.